buildpacks/rfcs/text/0000-prepare-operation.md

 #### Remove `io.buildpacks` namespace

-We'll want to remove the `io.buildpacks` namespace since it will now be defined in the Platform spec.
+We'll want to remove the `io.buildpacks` namespace since it will be versioned seperate from the project descriptor.

 ---